 The school day runs 8.30am to 3.30pm.
 The junior curriculum includes the following subjects:

 Cross-curricular links and breadth of curriculum are very strong features of our curriculum, which is approached through whole school themes; these are carefully rotated to avoid repetition.
-Recent whole school themes have been: Let's Remember 1900-1930 (including the nation’s focus on the centenary of the outbreak of the First World War), Ice and Fire, Britain as a Maritime Nation.
+Some whole school themes have been: Let's Remember 1900-1930 (including the nation’s focus on the centenary of the outbreak and end of the First World War), Ice and Fire, Britain as a Maritime Nation.
 The curriculum is further enhanced by an extensive programme of trips and visiting speakers.

 Residential trips, all with a different focus, are introduced from Year 3, when the children spend one night away; in Years 4 and 5, they spend two nights away and Year 6 children spend a week on their trip, taking part in a variety of outdoor pursuits which include abseiling, zip wire, trapeze and initiative exercises, to name just a few!

 Our junior children take part in the whole school Carol Service, which is led by Year 6.
 They also take a class assembly each term and perform a drama production in the spring term.
-Year 6 children lead our Founders’ Day service, our Easter service, Remembrance Day Service and perform a Shakespeare production in the summer term, which is followed by Leavers’ Supper.
+Year 6 children lead our Founders’ Day service, our Easter Service, Remembrance Day Service and perform a Shakespeare production in the summer term, which is followed by Leavers’ Supper.

 The Reading Buddy system continues throughout the school and the children forge strong friendships across year groups; these friendships are further enhanced by the House system.
-We have 3 Houses: Brunel, Cabot and Hannah More—and all children are allocated a House when they start in Nursery.
+We have 3 Houses: Brunel, Cabot and Hannah More—and all children are allocated a House when they start in EYFS.
 Competitions take place throughout the year, including Sports Day in the summer term.